sungminkg/sungminkg.github.io/_pages/about.md

 ## 📰 News

-- **Sep 18, 2025** - Our survey paper [*Uncertainty Quantification for Hallucination Detection in Large Language Models: Foundations, Methodology, and Future Directions*](https://arxiv.org/abs/2510.12040) is released!
+- **Oct 15, 2025** - Our survey paper [*Uncertainty Quantification for Hallucination Detection in Large Language Models: Foundations, Methodology, and Future Directions*](https://arxiv.org/abs/2510.12040) is released!
 - **Sep 18, 2025** - Our paper [*Layer-wise Update Aggregation with Recycling for Communication-Efficient Federated Learning*](https://arxiv.org/abs/2503.11146) got accepted to **NeurIPS 2025**! 🎉
 - **Sep 10, 2025** – Our [*TruthTorchLM*](https://arxiv.org/abs/2507.08203) paper got accepted to **EMNLP 2025 System Demonstrations**! 🎉
 - **Jul 30, 2025** - I presented our paper, *“Reconsidering LLM Uncertainty Estimation Methods in the Wild”* at **ACL 2025**!